kubescape/kubescape/docs/cli-reference.md

 not evaluate against a score threshold.
 To gate a pipeline on the compliance or risk score, use one of the forms above.
 `--severity-threshold` and `--fail-coverage-below` apply in every view.

+`--fail-coverage-below` gates on the **scan coverage score**, not the raw ratio of evaluated controls.
+The score starts from the percentage of controls that were evaluated and then subtracts a fixed penalty for each runtime gap:
+**2 points per partial GVR pull** and **5 points per degraded policy input** (control configurations or exceptions served from a fallback source).
+As a result a scan in which 100% of controls were evaluated can still drop below the threshold — for example, a single partial resource pull yields a score of 98.

+> **Behavior change:** earlier releases compared only the ratio of evaluated
+> controls.
+Pipelines that tuned `--fail-coverage-below` against that narrower
+> meaning may now fail on scans that previously passed.
+Re-check your threshold
+> if you rely on this flag in CI.

 ---